BACP registered counsellor

 I completed my training as an Integrative Counsellor at UWE Bristol in 2011 and have a background in social work and mental health.
 Over the past 20 years I have worked in the charity sector as well as in local authority and NHS settings.
 I bring this wealth of experience to my counselling work.

-Covid19 / Lockdown - I am currently offering online and telephone counselling sessions during this period (including ecotherapy sessions).
-I am also offering a free 30 minute introductory session for new clients during lockdown.
+Covid19 - I am offering online and telephone counselling sessions during this period.
+I am restarting outdoor face-t0-face ecotherapy from July 29th 2020 following social distancing guidelines.
+I am offering a free 30 minute introductory telephone session for new clients.
 Please call or email me to book.

 Sometimes it can be helpful to step back from the challenges in your life and to take some time to talk things through.